saurav3199/CTF-writeups/RITSEC/README.md

 .................
 .................
 ```
 Well why we need to calculate distance?
-Will it give the flag ?
+Will it give the flag?
 On checking for first pair of stars I got something like 1.14 that is nothing but ascii code of 'R' i.e. 114

 So we just need to calculate the distance between stars given to us.
 So I [scripted](scripts/obtain_stars.py) it